Conservation Law Enforcement

 Forest Technicians

 Technicians carry out the day-to-day tasks of forestry.
 They provide skills in areas such as forest inventory, boundary surveying, timber marking, timber harvesting and road layout, and the supervision of harvesting, thinning, and planting crews.
-One outstanding option for an industry position is UMFK’s Bachelor of Science in Business Management.
-Government employers may prefer UMFK’s Bachelor of Science in Forestry or Bachelor of Science in Environmental Studies.
+Students pursuing the Associate of Science in Applied Forest Management often stay on to complete a bachelors degree in Forest Management, Business Management or Environmental Studies.

 Forestry student working in the woods